finegeometer/topos-notes/src/quantum/quantum.md

 # TODO

 - Am I absolutely sure I've used $*$ vs $\times$ and $\wand$ vs $\to$ in the right places?
+    - Among other things, check $Df$ derivation on previous page — do I have to start with a $\wand$ function?